carp-lang/Carp/README.md

 (register blah "foo" (:int :int) :string) ;; will register the function 'foo' in the dynamic library 'blah' that takes two ints and returns a string
 ```

+## License

+This Source Code Form is subject to the terms of the Mozilla Public
+License, v.
+2.0.
+If a copy of the MPL was not distributed with this
+file, You can obtain one at http://mozilla.org/MPL/2.0/.

 © Erik Svedäng 2015 - 2016